 USES OF NEEM OIL

-The range of application of Neem oil in medicine and cosmetics is extremely wide: facial and body gels, lotions, creams, soaps, shampoos and much more.
-Used topically, Neem Oil can soothe skin ailments such as inflammation, and it can reduce feverish body temperatures, while eliminating joint and muscle pain caused by rheumatic disorders.
-Neem Oil can be applied to the skin as a toner that restores moisture to the face while eliminating pathogens beneath the skin’s surface to leave skin looking and feeling healthier and younger.
+The range of application of Neem oil in medicine and cosmetics is extensive: facial and body gels, lotions, creams, soaps, shampoos, and much more.
+Used topically, Neem Oil can soothe skin ailments such as inflammation, and it can reduce feverish body temperatures while eliminating joint and muscle pain caused by rheumatic disorders.
+Can apply Neem Oil to the skin as a toner that restores moisture to the face while removing pathogens beneath the skin’s surface to leave skin looking and feeling healthier and younger.
 To condition dry skin, Neem Carrier Oil can be blended with Coconut Oil before being applied.
 Add a few drops of Lemon or Lavender Essential Oil to this blend for a more pleasant scent.
-To control acne, Neem Carrier Oil can be mixed with Olive Oil before it is applied to the face and left on for one hour.
-It can either be washed off after this time, or it can be left on the face overnight, depending on personal preference.
-To lighten areas of skin that are affected by hyperpigmentation and to regulate melanin production, a few drops of Neem Oil can be applied to these areas with a cotton bud.
+To control acne, mix Neem Carrier Oil with Olive Oil before it is applied to the face and left on for one hour.
+It can either be washed off after this time or left on the face overnight, depending on personal preference.
+To lighten areas of skin affected by hyperpigmentation and regulate melanin production, can apply a few drops of Neem Oil to these areas with a cotton bud.

-Used topically, Neem Carrier Oil can soothe red, itchy, inflamed skin associated with ailments like acne, burns, rosacea, eczema, psoriasis, and rashes among others.
-Neem Oil works as a natural substitute for anti-aging products and as a protective agent against skin damage caused by UV rays.
-It deeply penetrates skin to restore moisture, enhance elasticity, smooth wrinkles, stimulate collagen production, and heal cracks caused by dryness.
+Used topically, Neem Carrier Oil can soothe red, itchy, inflamed skin associated with ailments like acne, burns, rosacea, eczema, psoriasis, and rashes, among others.
+Neem Oil works as a natural substitute for anti-aging products and protects against skin damage caused by UV rays.
+It deeply penetrates the skin to restore moisture, enhance elasticity, smooth wrinkles, stimulate collagen production, and heal cracks caused by dryness.

 Neem Carrier Oil an effective agent for acne-prone skin; it gently unclogs pores and follicles, purging impurities, softens the skin to make it supple, facilitates the healing of scars, and soothes irritated skin without leaving a greasy residue.
 It evens out skin tone, restores a complexion, and brings out a healthy glow.

-Used in hair, Neem Oil naturally restores hair’s health, by giving protection against infections, removing dandruff and dryness, providing growth, and making hair smooth, radiant, and silky.
+Used in hair, Neem Oil naturally restores hair’s health by giving protection against infections, removing dandruff and dryness, providing growth, and making hair smooth, radiant, and silky.
 It can balance hair’s natural pH level, preventing future dandruff.
-It not only detangles hair, but it prevents hair thinning caused by pollution, stress or medication.
-Regular application of Neem Oil to the scalp moisturizes hair from root to tip, maintains the health of the scalp, and repairs split ends, prevents hair loss, and slowed the graying of hair.
+It not only detangles hair, but it prevents hair thinning caused by pollution, stress, or medication.
+Regular application of Neem Oil to the scalp moisturizes hair from root to tip, maintains the scalp's health, repairs split ends, prevents hair loss, and slows hair graying.
 Neem Carrier Oil can rejuvenate and fortify dull, frizzy hair by conditioning it to restore its luster and strength.
 An alternative to massaging the oil into the scalp is to add a few drops of Neem Oil to a shampoo of personal preference.

-The oil is a powerful ally in the fight against nail and skin infections of varying origin: fungus, herpes, eczema, psoriasis, pediculosis and scabies.
-Ointment or balm with oil accelerates the healing of small wounds, cuts and insect bites, and is an effective repellent of natural origin.
+The oil is a powerful ally in the fight against nail and skin infections of varying origins: fungus, herpes, eczema, psoriasis, pediculosis, and scabies.
+Ointment or balm with oil accelerates the healing of minor wounds, cuts, and insect bites and is an effective repellent of natural origin.
 It has the property of enhancing blood circulation in the damaged area of the blood and promoting the consciousness of collagen fibers, which, as is known, form and strengthen the epidermis.
-Lotions of margoga oil will forever forget about warts.
+Lotions of margosa oil will forever forget about warts.

-Used medicinally, Neem Oil can be a powerful ally in the fight against nail and skin infections of varying origin: fungus, herpes, eczema, psoriasis, pediculosis and scabies.
+Used medicinally, Neem Oil can be a powerful ally in the fight against nail and skin infections of varying origin: fungus, herpes, eczema, psoriasis, pediculosis, and scabies.
 An ointment or a balm with Neem oil soothe areas of skin affected by cuts, wounds, and mosquito bites.
 This method makes an effective insect repellant as well.
-It has the property of enhancing blood circulation in the damaged skin area, and promoting the production of collagen fibers, which, as we know, form and strengthen the epidermis.
-To remove warts, Neem Oil can be applied directly to the affected areas once daily until the warts have disappeared.
+It has the property of enhancing blood circulation in the damaged skin area and promoting collagen fibers, which, as we know, form and strengthen the epidermis.
+To remove warts, Neem Oil can be applied directly to the affected areas once daily until warts have disappeared.